JustinGoheen/lightning-pod-archive/README.md

 Researchers in need of datasets can leverage the inclusion of torchvision, torchtext, torchaudio, and lighting-bolts to access datasets for projects.

 ### Add-ons
-The template environment includes tools to visualize data transformations with plotly or matplotlib; it includes SymPy to help create LaTeX notation images and code snippets; and lastly, researchers can use material-sphinx to build documentation from source code.
+The template environment includes tools to visualize data transformations with plotly or matplotlib; it includes SymPy to help create LaTeX notation images and code snippets.

+> template files will be added to enable source code documentation using sphinx and autodoc for material-for-mkdocs

 ### Code coverage and security
 This template uses [deepsource](https://deepsource.io/) (account required) for coverage and GitHub's [CodeQL](https://github.com/github/codeql-action) for security.